 At Eater Detroit, we’re always looking for insightful pitches from reporters on a range of topics related to the industry.
-We are especially interested in working with those whose voices are often underrepresented in media and those with knowledge of particular food cultures, and those with an expertise of neighborhoods and communities that tend to be overlooked in the metro Detroit media landscape.
+We are especially interested in working with those whose voices are often underrepresented in the media, those with knowledge of particular food cultures, and those with an expertise of neighborhoods and communities that tend to be overlooked in the metro Detroit media landscape.
 Eater Detroit accepts pitches on the following:

 - Dining and drinking maps, guides, and food crawls related to neighborhoods, cities, and cuisines in the metro area.
 We are particularly interested in bolstering our service journalism efforts in suburban communities and neighborhoods outside of the greater downtown area.

-- Reported features on local restaurants, bars, chefs, food trends, etc. Eater Detroit is giving particular preference to pitches that focus on the future of dining in Detroit, with an emphasis on the innovations, trends, and people that are reshaping the narrative of the city’s food and drink world.
+- Reported features on local restaurants, bars, chefs, etc. Eater Detroit is giving particular preference to pitches that focus on the future of dining in Detroit, with an emphasis on the innovations, trends, and people that are reshaping the narrative of the city’s food and drink world.
 We’re also open to agriculture, urban farming, and grocery pitches.

 - Photography and illustrated stories featuring local restaurants or dining with a strong reported angle